- Street signs at 20th and Lake in North Omaha, Nebraska.

 In 1888, the City of Omaha Board of Education decided to build a new school in the neighborhood.
 There were enough new houses, businesses and other institutions in the area to warrant the building.
 Judge Lake either sold the land or donated it to the city’s schools.
 The city responded by building a massive new school.

-A block away at Burdette Street and in the same year, the Coliseum was built at 20th and Lake Streets.
-The wooden building was 200 x 300 feet, and could seat 8,000 people along with standing room for another 8,000 people.
+A block away at Burdette Street and in the same year, the Ak-Sar-Ben Den was built at 20th and Lake Streets.
+The wooden building was 200 x 300 feet, and according to varying accounts, could seat approximately 8,000 people along with standing room for another 8,000 people.
 The Coliseum was a concert and convention center that also was used for bicycle races and walking and running contests.

 Around that same time, formal and informal baseball teams took up residence on a sandlot on the intersection.
 Playing there for more than two decades, they rightfully thought the corner belonged to them.
 The Omaha Public Library also started bringing a mobile library to the intersection around the 1880s, and continued this for 50 years or more.